bogdanrbucur/task-tracker/README.md

 5. Start the service with `sudo systemctl start task-tracker`
 6. Enable the service to start at boot with `sudo systemctl enable task-tracker`
 7. Check the status with `sudo systemctl status task-tracker`
+8. If running a blue-green deployment, append `-blue` or `-green` to the service name

 #### Windows - Task Scheduler